moorepants/learn-multibody-dynamics/lagrange.rst

     \begin{bmatrix} \ddot{q}_1 \\ \ddot{q}_2 \\ \ddot{q}_3 \\ F \end{bmatrix} = \begin{bmatrix} 0 \\ 0 \\ -mg \\ 0\end{bmatrix}

-It can be tricky to find the direction of the constraint force from the geometric of the system directly.
+It can be difficult to find the direction of the constraint force from the geometric of the system directly.
 There is a trick, called the method of the Lagrange multupliers, to quickly find the correct generalized forces associated with the constraint forces.